Home

 public:

-// virtual intersect function needs to be overloaded by the derived class
+// The virtual intersect function needs to be overridden by the derived class

 virtual bool intersect(const Vec3f &orig, const Vec3f &dir, float &t) const = 0;